 • Odour Control solutions for containment areas and to reduce bacteria

-Offering a door-to-door delivery service throughout Auckland, Hamilton, Waikato, Tauranga, Bay of Plenty and Christchurch.
+Nitrogenx offers a door-to-door delivery service throughout Auckland, Hamilton, Waikato, Tauranga, Bay of Plenty, Rotorua, Gisborne and Christchurch to Oamaru as well as the central Otago area.
 A majority of our equipment for Medical Oxygen and Liquid Nitrogen can be shipped throughout New Zealand.

-Every clinic in our door-to-door service area receives a visit from one of our sales consultants to create a tailor-made service plan that suits your needs based on the size and requirements of your practice or clinic.
-We offer free Audits in relation to the products and services we supply to ensure the requirements of Code of Practice for Medical Emergencies in Dental Practice: 2014.
+Every clinic in our service area receives a visit from one of our sales consultants to create a tailor-made service plan that suits your needs based on the size and requirements of your practice or clinic.
+We offer free Audits in relation to the products and services we supply to ensure the requirements of Code of Practice for Medical Emergencies in Dental Practice: 2014 are met.

 Dental clinics are now required to be carrying Besmed Airway and Besmed Adult Reservoir & Tubing according to the Code of Practice for Medical Emergencies in Dental Practice from Dental Council : September 2014.